 Issue Classes help to provide structure for capturing and reporting issue-related information.
 This mechanism allows users to select which Class of issues they want to see on their Dashboard, which makes it easier to change their overall view of open issues.
-Additionally, classes can be utilized by Workflows and data related to it can be interacted with via Report Writer.
+Additionally, data relating to classes can be interacted with via Report Writer.

 Classes are a feature that is turned off by default but can be enabled by a Sys Admin.